microsoft/Application-Insights-Workbooks/README.md

     * description: A localized description.
     * icon: Optional.
 If you don't specify "icon" property, it will use the default icon.
 Otherwise, specify the name of icon file that is located under the template folder.
     * tags: Optional.
 You can specify a list of tags that describes the template.

-## How to create .template file
+## How to create a .workbook or .cohort file
 There are three ways of creating a template.
-* Create from the default one.
+* Create from the default template.
 * From the existing template.
 You can modify or enhance off of the existing template.
 * From the existing report.
 You can modify or enhance off of the existing report.

-Create from the default one
+## Create from the default template
 1. Go to http://portal.azure.com
 2. Select Application Insights resource
 3. Select "Workbooks"